StefanSpeter/StefanSpeter/readme.md

 - :office_worker: Agile !
 - 🎣 Spearfishing
 - :chart_with_upwards_trend: I'm passionate about Crypto but most globally by the world of finance
+- 🎮 I love to play video games when I have time

 ### Current work
 - Project Manager @ Province SUD, Nouméa, New Caledonia